A native Slack client for macOS

 - The way Slack works is that free teams have a maximum number of apps, and on other teams, an administrator must approve every app; that means it can never be a drop-in replacement that just works.

+As an alternative, I can recommend Ripcord.
+While not quite native, it’s much faster and more efficient.
 Thank you for the support and kind messages; sorry to let you down.
-Original post:

 The official Slack client is built with Electron, which is a tradeoff they made in order to have a cross-platform client.
 Personally, I find it unacceptably slow and resource-intensive.
 Other than draining my battery, it has a number of usability issues as well.